 Crypto received as income should be reported as “Other income” on Line 8 of Schedule 1 of your income tax return.

-The US tax year runs from January 1st to Dec 31st and the deadline for filing your taxes to the IRS is normally April 15 (the following year).
+The US tax year runs from January 1st to Dec 31st and the deadline for filing your taxes to the IRS is normally April 15.
+(The deadline for filing 2022 taxes is April 18, 2023).
 Penalties can be applied for filing and paying late, to avoid a late filing fee you can apply for a 6 month extension by submitting Form 4868 before the deadline.